juandarr/Advanced-lane-line-tracking/writeup_template.md

 ### 3. Color and gradient thresholds

 This step is implemented in the jupyter notebook.
-The method considers thresholds over the gradient in the x direction of the lightness channel, which are specially useful to identify vertical or near vertical transitions in color a color channel (in this case the L channel of the HLS -hue, lightness, saturation- color space) and thresholds over the saturation channel of the HLS color space.
+The method considers thresholds over the gradient in the x direction of the lightness channel, which are specially useful to identify vertical or near vertical transitions in color a color channel (in this case the L channel of the HLS -hue, lightness, saturation- color space) and thresholds over the HSL color space to filter white and yellow lane lines from the image (Initially tried just with the saturation channel from the HSL color space but didn't get the best results).
 The gradients in the x direction are achieved using `cv2.Sobel()` function over the (1,0) axis, which is the x axis in this case.
 After conditioning the values (taking the absolute value and scaling) a binary result is defined for those values that are within the specified gradient thresholds.
-A similar approach is carried out with the saturation channel, where the colors thresholds are used to define a binary image with values inside the minimum and maximum threshold values.
+A similar approach is carried out over the white and yellow regions in HSL color space image, where the thresholds are used to define a binary image (using two filter, one for white and another for yellow) with values inside the minimum and maximum threshold values for each channel of the HSL color space.
 Finally, both binary outputs are combined.
 Here is the results after applying and combining the color and thresholds the image `test5.jpg` from the folder `test_images`:

 ![alt text][image2]